 Of course, we are not tax experts so it is best to consult an accountant or a taxation lawyer for your specific case.

 Vietnam is the place to retire.
 In most Western countries, the pension given to retirees is usually not enough to maintain a great standard of living.
-Apart from the fact that Vietnam has a cheaper cost of living, this country is a very rich platform of opportunities, with a market of 89 million inhabitants it is a haven for entrepreneurs.
-It is for this that is is not surprising how it attracts many expatriates.
-So if you want to still be occupied your old age, you will be able to maintain an active social and professional life.
+Apart from the fact that Vietnam has a cheaper cost of living, this country is a very rich platform of opportunities, with a market of 89 million inhabitants.
+It is a haven for entrepreneurs, so it attracts many expatriates.
+If you want to still be occupied in your old age, you will be able to maintain an active social and professional life.

 For French Citizens

-To be able to benefit from your retirement pension while being outside the French territory, certain conditions must be updated and you will have to make some steps.
+To be able to benefit from your retirement pension while being outside the French territory, certain conditions must be met.
 Above all, your retirement destination must have a bilateral social security agreement with France.
 When this is not the case, things are a bit more complex.
 Vietnam has unfortunately not signed such an agreement with France.
 Even with this, retiring in Vietnam is still uncomplicated and feasible.
 Our article features tips, information, and steps to take to enjoy your retirement in comfort in Vietnam.

 We will approach the issue on a case by case basis:

 When the country has no bilateral agreement with France, pensions are treated independently of each other.
 The periods of work performed in different countries cannot be cumulated.
 In these circumstances, particular attention should be paid to the requirements that host countries will form in order to regain possession of their pension.
 For example, you may be asked to justify that you are a resident of their country.
 It is in these conditions that the subscription to voluntary insurance at the level of the Caisse des Français de l’Etranger is very important.
 You may confirm this information but right now, Vietnam has a bilateral convention with France so as a French person living in Vietnam you will enter in a proper schema that will save you headache.